Yummy Traditional : Paratha and Roti Page Not Found - Yummy Traditional

 let-the-rest-dough-around-3-hours

-After 4 hours knead a little bit more for 2 minutes, divide the equal balls of the dough, apply some oil to the fingers, and make the smooth balls each.
+After 4 hours, knead a little bit more for 2 minutes, divide the equal balls of the dough, apply some oil to the fingers, and make smooth balls.

 divide-the-dough-into-equal-portion